.444 Marlin: Performance

 Three years after the introduction of the .444 Marlin, Hornady introduced a new, heavier, 265 gr .430 in bullet created specifically for use in this new .44 caliber cartridge.
 Since then Hornady has also made a 265 grain (17.2 g) interlock "light magnum" that boosts velocity to nearly 2350 ft/s and 3140 ftlbf of energy at the muzzle.
 Hornady's latest offering for this caliber is its new Leverevolution ammunition that has a soft polymer spire point that can be safely loaded in tubular magazines.
 Because of an increased ballistic coefficient, Hornady claims increased velocity at distances over 200 yd, and velocity and energy at the muzzle of 1971 ft/s, 2285 ftlbf and at 200 yd, 1652 ft/s and 1606 ftlbf versus 1542 ft/s and 1400 ftlbf for its interlock ammo.

 Other specialized companies such as Buffalo Bore, Cor-Bon, Underwood Ammo, and Grizzly Cartridge offer loadings for the .444 Marlin in bullet weights up to 335 gr.

 Comparisons

-The newer .450 Marlin is also frequently compared with it.
-While it does not have the power of the .450 Marlin, the .444 Marlin is very similar ballistically to the .45-70, the almost extinct .348 Winchester, and is virtually identical to the .405 Winchester, in its 300 gr loading.
+The .444 Marlin is often compared to the newer .450 Marlin which has greater energy.
+However, the .444 Marlin is very similar ballistically to the .45-70, the almost extinct .348 Winchester, and is virtually identical to the .405 Winchester in its 300 gr loading.
 A 265 gr bullet in .429 in has the same sectional density as a 300 gr bullet in .458 in and can provide good penetration on large game.
 According to M. L. McPherson (editor, Cartridges of the World), "the 444 is fully capable against any species in North America" and describes its useful range as being out to about 200 yd.
 The typical .444 Marlin fired from a rifle has more impact energy at 200 yard than a .44 Magnum has at the muzzle when fired from a 4 in barrel.